freitasbruno/arcollab/log2.md

 ### BASIC TESTING

+If Neo4j is running you can look inside your database going to `localhost:7474`.
+On the settings check the `Do no use Bolt` option and enter the credentials to connect (default user: 'neo4j', pass:'neo4j').
+Run simple Cypher query (`MATCH (n) RETURN n`) after visiting each of the routes below to see the nodes and relations being created.

-Creating 5 sample nodes with a name property
+**Creating 5 sample nodes with a name property**

 ```
 Route::get('neoTestNodes', function () {
 	for($i=0; $i<5; $i++){